 The railway station and the park were in the middle ground between the waste transfer station/new housing development and ¼ mile further on to the sewage plant.
 It was obvious then that this was where the stop off point was, as the rats were being forced to move on from their previous homes and needed to find a new food source.
 The railways station and municipal park provided them both a new home and a new food source, although now greatly reduced.
 This created the need for the rats to take more risk and feed in the daytime as the competition for food increased.
 The main food source in the daytime was from the public areas such as train station platform, used by school children and commuters and the station carpark which also had a lot of litter in it and the wider park in general.
 From the two site surveys rat burrows were traced to within the railway boundaries.

-Speaking with the sites where the issues were a strategy was agreed for vegetation clearance and baiting.
+Speaking with the sites where the rat control issues were a strategy was agreed for vegetation clearance and baiting.
 The council arranged for litter clearance around the park and more regular bin collections and then after 8 weeks there were no more reports of rats.

 The EHO and the council were able to understand the explanation of the increase of activity which because of an extremely large housing development and the ground disturbance and why they were seen during the day.
 It was emphasised for assurance that it was not because of a massive number of rats but because of a scarcity of food for all.
 With NBC’s surveys and reporting, Network Rail were then able to complete the work and treatment.